armijnhemel/binaryanalysis-ng/doc/kaitai-struct.md

 ModuleNotFoundError: No module named 'vfat_directory_rec'
 ```

-The compilation of the kaitai-struct parser in the `Makefile` contains an extra step to rewrite this import to
+The compilation of the Kaitai Struct parser in the `Makefile` contains an extra step to rewrite this import to

 ```
 import vfat_directory_rec